b

 Hello!

-I am the Nathaniel Ropes Professor of Political Economy at Harvard and founder of the Social Economics Lab.
+I am the Nathaniel Ropes Professor of Political Economy at Harvard and founder and director of the Social Economics Lab.

 I study the taxation of firms and individuals, as well as how people understand, perceive, and form their attitudes towards public policies.
 My work has centered around the long-lasting effects of tax policy – on innovation, education, and wealth.
 Recently, I have studied how R&D policies can be improved to foster innovation, how income and corporate taxes have shaped innovation over the 20th century, and how student loans can be structured to improve access to education.
 I have also explored people’s attitudes towards taxation, health care, immigration policies, environmental policies, and social mobility using large-scale Social Economics Surveys and Experiments.